Regulation-Code-KF-R

 Special Requirements

-Use of kitchen facilities in schools requires the employment of a District Food Service employee.
+Use of kitchen facilities in schools requires employment of a District Food Service employee.
 Those arrangements are made on a separate basis with the Director of Food Services.

 Distribution of Income from Rentals and Leases